Settings

 Python import search path.

-Populating the settings¶
+Populating the settings

-settings using the -s
+You can explicitly override one or more settings using the -s

-(or --set
+(or

-) command line option.
+) command-line option.

 Example:

-scrapy crawl myspider -s LOG_FILE=scrapy.log
+scrapy crawl myspider -s LOG_LEVEL=INFO -s LOG_FILE=scrapy.log

-to do so is by setting their custom_settings
+One way to do so is by setting their custom_settings

 attribute: